Balancing Efficiency and Quality: MoEISR for Arbitrary-Scale Image Super-Resolution: Proposed Method

 \subsection{MoEISR}

-INR-based SR models are successful in that a single decoder $f_\phi$ can super-resolve images with arbitrary scale just by changing the query positions $x_q$.
-However, the computational demand becomes excessive as the decoder $f_\phi$ needs to be queried individually for predicting each output pixel $q$.
-Given the inherent challenge of reducing the number of queries is difficult to reduce in INR-based SR approaches, we explored a new way to lighten the decoding function to mitigate the complexity.
-Our overall network architecture is described in Fig.~\ref{fig:2}.
+INR-based SR models utilizes a single decoder $f_\phi$ to super-resolve images at arbitrary scales through varying the query positions $x_q$.
+However, this approach incurs substantial computational demand, as the decoder $f_\phi$ must be queried individually for each output pixel $q$.
+Given the inherent challenge of reducing the number of queries in INR-based SR models, we investigated a novel method to reduce the complexity of the decoding function.
+Our overall network architecture is illustrated in Fig.~\ref{fig:2}.

-Inspired by ClassSR~\cite{Authors25}, which employed distinct networks for image patches of varying complexities, our approach utilizes a set of experts with diverse capacities by considering the reconstruction difficulty of each input pixel.
-Instead of having a single resource-intensive decoder $f_\phi$, our method uses a set of decoders $f^1_{\phi_1}, f^2_{\phi_2}, ..., f^J_{\phi_J}$ with varying depths.
+MoEISR utilizes a set of experts with diverse capacities by considering the reconstruction difficulty of each input pixel.
+Unlike traditional methods that rely on a single, resource-intensive decoder $f_\phi$, our approach utilizes a collection of decoders $f^1_{\phi_1}, f^2_{\phi_2}, ..., f^J_{\phi_J}$ with varying depths.
 Among $J$ decoders, a mapper $M_\omega$ selects the most suitable expert for each input pixel by generating an expert map $D \in \mathbb R^{H \times W \times J}$ using the INR $z$: